pravussum/indiepim3/README.md

 ## Configure
 * copy indiepim3/indieserver/application.properties to your destination dir
 * adapt it to your needs (database connection and credentials are mandatory)

+### Keystore
+* TODO
+* choose password before first start, or otherwise you have to change the password with e. g. keystore explorer (or delete it if no message accounts have been created yet)

 ## Run